sarkistlt/meteor-easy-test/README.md

 **That's it!**

 ----------
- Now you can start write your test right in this file, wrap it in function and export:
+ Now you can start to write your test right inside this file, wrap it in function and export:
 ~~~js
 import 'meteor-easy-test/config';